akuity/awesome-argo/README.md

 * [Argo CD Extensions](https://github.com/argoproj-labs/argocd-extensions) enables extensions for Argo CD.
 * [Argo Rollout Extension](https://github.com/argoproj-labs/rollout-extension) contains the Argo Rollout dashboard that can be added into the Argo CD Web UI.
 * [Argo Dataflow](https://github.com/argoproj-labs/argo-dataflow) is a Kubernetes-native platform for executing large parallel data-processing pipelines.
+* [Hera Workflows](https://github.com/argoproj-labs/hera-workflows) is an Argo Workflows Python SDK that aims to make workflow construction and submission easy and accessible to everyone.
+* [Argo Workflows Catalog](https://github.com/argoproj-labs/argo-workflows-catalog) contains free reusable templates for Argo Workflows.

+Other open source projects that use Argo:

 * [Couler](https://github.com/couler-proj/couler) provides a unified interface for constructing and managing workflows on different workflow engines.
 * [Katib](https://github.com/kubeflow/katib) is a Kubernetes-native project for automated machine learning (AutoML).
 * [Kedro](https://github.com/quantumblacklabs/kedro) is an open-source Python framework for creating reproducible, maintainable and modular data science code.